 The key elements of deep listening include:

-1. Avoiding distractions – such as glancing at your phone
+1. Avoid distractions – such as glancing at your phone

-2. Reflecting back to the speaker what you hear to confirm your understanding
+2. Reflect back to the speaker what you hear to confirm your understanding

-3. Avoiding giving advice and judging the person speaking.
+3. Avoid giving advice and judging the person speaking.

 The Gift of Listening

 Deep listening is an essential but increasingly rare skill these days.
-Yet, it is key to fostering meaningful, supportive relationships.
-Although I find it so tempting to insert my opinions and dish out advice, I’m trying to refrain and just listen.
-Deep listening helps others find clarity as they process all the stuff swirling around in their hearts and heads.
+Yet, it is crucial to fostering meaningful and supportive relationships.
+Although I find it so tempting to insert my opinions and dish out advice, I’m trying to refrain, listen and be compassionate.
+Deep listening helps others find clarity as they process the thoughts and emotions swirling around in their minds.
 And there is no more generous gift than to be truly heard and accepted.

 About Jessica Speer: